Chicago Waldorf School - Board of Trustees

 Luke manages the administrative functions of the school.
 He holds a BA in Art History from Davidson College, an MA Ed. from Antioch University and an Ed.D (pending dissertation) from the University of Toledo.
 His Waldorf experience includes teaching stints at Pine Hill Waldorf School in New Hampshire, Ashwood Waldorf School in Maine and Cape Ann Waldorf School in Massachusetts, where he served as Executive Committee Chair, College of Teachers Chair, Faculty Chair, Pedagogical Chair, Evaluation Committee Chair and as a member of the Board of Trustees.
 In addition to his work with Waldorf education, Luke’s career included teaching in the Sylvania Schools public school district in Ohio.
 Luke is a die-hard Red Sox fan.

-Susan Mudd, Secretary & Chair of Enrollment Committee
+Susan Mudd, Secretary & Chair of the Committee on Trustees

 Susan's professional experience spans advocacy on a wide array of environmental issues: including air and water quality, pesticides, pollution prevention, transportation, land use, and women’s health.
 For the last six years she consulted with the Gerald and Dorothy Donnelley Foundation in Chicago.
 For over 15 years, she was the Wisconsin Director of Citizens for a Better Environment.
 She subsequently consulted with the Brico Fund in Milwaukee on environmental issues and more recently with the State Environmental Leadership Program on global warming.
 Susan currently serves on the boards of the Center for Neighborhood Technology, I-GO and Earth Share of Illinois.
 She was a founding board member of the Wisconsin Green Building Alliance and served on the board of the Congress for the New Urbanism where she helped develop LEED for Neighborhood Development.
 Before moving to Chicago she served as Vice President of the board of Tamarack (Waldorf) School in Milwaukee.
 Susan holds a J.D., an M.A. in Public Administration and Public Policy and a certificate in Energy Policy from the University of Wisconsin-Madison.
 She likes to swim, canoe, hike, and is attempting to learn to play the viola.
 She and her husband John have a son at the University of Chicago and a daughter in the grade school at CWS.